internet-com/omniaudience/README.md

     MONGO_URL=mongodb://username:password@your-mongo-server-here.example.com:27015/database

+### Adding Currencies

+Adding currencies is easy.
+You must add a currency file in /server/imports/currencies/newCurrency.js and add it to the index.js file.
+Then add a document in the currencies collection with the parameters descried in /server/imports/collections/Currencies/Schema.js

 ### Subscribe address

 To start watching and address, POST data to your server, sending an address, notifyUrl and currency code.